Indiana is home to one of the rarest plants in the world.

 The Buffalo Trace (also known in Indiana as the Vincennes Trace), extends through southern Indiana between Louisville, Kentucky, and Vincennes, Indiana.
 What began as a natural migration route for American bison (often miscalled 'buffalo') from the grasslands and salt licks of Kentucky to the prairies of Illinois became a Native American trail.
 Later the early American settlers used the Buffalo Trace to move livestock, facilitate commerce between Louisville and Vincennes and ultimately to settle the Northwest Territory.
 Lewis and Clark, George Rogers Clark, Abraham Lincoln and Benjamin Harrison traveled sections of this road.
 Today it is part of the newly designated Historic Pathways National Scenic Byway.

 In Indiana: Short’s goldenrod is around the Blue River, located in Crawford, Harrison and Washington counties—considered to be one of the most biologically diverse areas in Indiana.
 The plants are found embedded in fissures in limestone and surrounded by other karst features.

-In Kentucky: Blue Lick Battlefield State Park of Robertson County was dedicated as a nature preserve in 1981 in order to better protect Short’s goldenrod.
+In Kentucky: Blue Licks Battlefield State Park of Robertson County was dedicated as a nature preserve in 1981 in order to better protect Short’s goldenrod.
 The endangered species has seen a significant increase in the area due to more open spaces created by prescribed fires and cedar removal.

 Short’s goldenrod can also be found at TNC's Buffalo Trace Preserve, located near Blue Lick Battlefield State Park in Kentucky as are the other dozen or so sites harboring the rare plant.